Alwaki/DD2410/README.md

 1. Assignment 2 part E runtime error in Kattis

-2. Don't understand why old E part of assignment 2 doesn't work as intended, merely changed solution as a fix.
+2. Old assignment 2 fix needs to be sorted out, changed math as a temp. fix

+3. Assignment 3 cost function of A* needs to be fixed

+4. Assignment 3 visited list could be changed to hash table implementation for performance boost